andrewnguonly/Lumos/README.md

 _Lumos.
 Nox.
 Lumos.
 Nox._

+## Use Cases
+- Summarize long threads on issue tracking sites, forums, and social media sites.
+- Summarize news articles.
+- Ask questions about reviews on business and product pages.
+- Ask questions about long, technical documentation.
+- ... what else?

 ## Ollama Server

 A local Ollama server is needed for the embedding database and LLM inference.
 Download and install Ollama and the CLI [here](https://ollama.ai/).